KoustubhJain/4-bit_ALU/README.md

 ALU_1_bit.v is the ALU itself, where I have connected/tried to connect all these modules so they work together as the intended 1-bit ALU.

+testbenches associated with each of these files have the same name with the prefix tb_ and same extension .v

+### 1-bit ALU
 ALU should be able to perform addition/subtraction/comparison/AND-ing of two 1-bit inputs (A and B).

-### 1-bit ALU
 ALU has 2 select lines: M1 and M0 which control its mode of operation.

 The 4 outputs of the decoder control to which block(adder/subtract/comparator/and) the bits go to.
 I am trying to do so, by AND-ing the bits with the output of the comparator for each mode and sending that as inputs to the respective block.